thisispivi/Deep-Learning-Supermarket/README.md

 ├── predict.mexw64   # File with predict function
 |
 | Matlab Script
-├── fine_tuning.mlx   # Script for the AlexMet fine tuning
+├── fine_tuning.mlx   # Script for the AlexNet fine tuning
 ├── new_network.mlx   # Script for new Network
 └── pretrained_networks.mlx   # Script for the pretrained feature extraction
 ```